karttiik/Deamnd-Forecasting/README.md

 # Demand-Forecasting
 Project Name - Demand Forecasting

-Description - Transactional Sales data will be pulled into Azure SQL Database, using Azure DataFactory.
-The pulled data will then be read into Azure Databricks where a predictive machine learning model will be built.
-The predictions will be made into Azure Databricks using the trained Machine Learning model.The predictions will then be exported to the SQL database and will then be visualized on PowerBI.
+Description - The transactional sales data of the cement company was pulled into Azure SQL Database.
+The pulled data was further read into Azure Databricks where predictions were made.
+These predictions were then exported to the Azure SQL Database from where they were sent to Power BI for visualization.
+And all of these services were managed in Azure DataFactory.

 Team lead - Anshul Bhatnagar
 Faculty mentor - Dr. Hitesh kumar sharma